bishoprook/Cadd9/API.md

 ##### Summary

+The number of note names shifted between the bottom and top of this Interval.

+##### Remarks

-The number of note names shifted between the bottom and top of this Interval: for example a minor third, major third, and augmented third would all have a Generic value of 2, and when applied to a C with any accidentals will produce an E with accidentals determined by this Interval's `Specific` value.
+This property is independent of the actual pitch difference of the interval.
+For example a minor third, major third, and augmented third would all have a Generic value of 2, and when applied to a C with any accidentals will produce an E with accidentals determined by this Interval's `Specific` value.

 <a name='P-Cadd9-Model-Interval-Specific'></a>
 ### Specific `property`